 3 months later and she is now welded into our group as we endure and enjoy what the summer season brings.
 She’s no slouch either, she now runs Barney’s, singularly the greatest fried sea-food joint on the coast and she is also the self-appointed culture committee, where once we would kick back and drink cheap plonk on our nights off we now host insane beach parties dreamt up, planned and executed by this blonde dynamo.

 Food is what attracts our friends, associates, well-wishers and work mates to these beach shin-digs, we dig a pit in the beach a few meters from our shack and set drift wood alight.
-Guitars are brought and songs are started…sometimes even finished..but the King-Pin is our Lisa’s ‘Shrimp Batter Bucket’.
-She bought a galvanised steel bucket from the hardware shop along with asbestos gloves, this she then half fills with cooking oil and sets practically in the flames of the beach fire where, sat on a beer crate, she deep-fries batches of beer battered shrimp and potato skins then shovels them into coned paper funnels for the reveling horde.
+Guitars are brought and songs are started…sometimes even finished..but the King-Pin of every evening is Lisa’s ‘Shrimp Batter Bucket’.
+She bought a steel bucket from the hardware shop along with asbestos gloves, this she then half fills with cooking oil and sets practically in the flames of the beach fire where, sat on a beer crate, she deep-fries batches of beer battered shrimp and potato skins then shovels them into coned paper funnels for the reveling horde.

 I catch her eye through the dancing flames to many times not to be noticed or pondered, she holds one caught glance long enough for a universe to be born and to die then a delicate smile is my reward and a beckoned finger………she’s either gonna punch me or kiss me…..I’ll take either…